The role of temperature and adsorbate on negative gas adsorption transitions of the mesoporous metal–organic framework DUT-49†

-Unusual adsorption phenomena, such as breathing and negative gas adsorption (NGA), are rare and challenge our understanding of the thermodynamics of adsorption in deformable porous solids.
-In particular, NGA appears to break the rules of thermodynamics by exhibiting a spontaneous release of gas accompanying an increase in pressure.
-This apparent anomaly is in fact due to long-lived metastable states, and a fundamental understanding of this process is required for the discovery of new materials with this exotic property.
-Interestingly, NGA was initially observed upon adsorption of methane in the metal-organic framework DUT-49 at relatively low temperature, close to the respective standard boiling point of the adsorptive, and no NGA was observed in the same host/guest system at higher temperatures.
-In this contribution, we present an extensive investigation of adsorption of a range of different gases at various temperatures in DUT-49, a material which features an NGA transition.
-Experiments at temperatures ranging from 21 to 308 K, were used to identify, for each guest, a critical temperature range in which NGA occurs.
-The experimental results were complemented by molecular simulations that rationalize the absence of NGA at elevated temperatures and the non-monotonic behavior observed upon temperature decrease.
-Furthermore, this in-depth analysis highlights the crucial thermodynamic and kinetic conditions for NGA that is unique to each guest and potentially other solids with similar effects.
-We expect this exploration to provide detailed guidelines for experimentally discovering NGA and related “rule breaking” phenomena in novel and already reported materials, and furthermore, specify conditions required for the practical application of this effect, for example as pressure amplifying materials.
+Unusual adsorption phenomena, such as breathing and negative gas adsorption (NGA), are rare and challenge our thermodynamic understanding of adsorption in deformable porous solids.
+In particular, NGA appears to break the rules of thermodynamics in these materials by exhibiting a spontaneous release of gas accompanying an increase in pressure.
+This anomaly relies on long-lived metastable states.
+A fundamental understanding of this process is desperately required for the discovery of new materials with this exotic property.
+Interestingly, NGA was initially observed upon adsorption of methane at relatively low temperature, close to the respective standard boiling point of the adsorptive, and no NGA was observed at elevated temperatures.
+In this contribution, we present an extensive investigation of adsorption of an array of gases at various temperatures on DUT-49, a material which features an NGA transition.
+Experiments, featuring a wide range of gases and vapors at temperatures ranging from 21–308 K, were used to identify for each guest a critical temperature range in which NGA can be detected.
+The experimental results were complemented by molecular simulations that help to rationalize the absence of NGA at elevated temperatures, and the non-monotonic behavior present upon temperature decrease.
+Furthermore, this in-depth analysis highlights the crucial thermodynamic and kinetic conditions for NGA, which are unique to each guest and potentially other solids with similar effects.
+We expect this exploration to provide detailed guidelines for experimentally discovering NGA and related “rule breaking” phenomena in novel and already known materials, and provide the conditions required for the application of this effect, for example as pressure amplifying materials.

 - This article is part of the themed collection: Cooperative phenomena in framework materials